Table Of Content

 What is a Money Market Account?

 These accounts are somewhere between a checking account and a savings account in some of the best ways.
-For example, you’re usually going to get a slightly higher interest rate than a savings account.
-That will depend on the institution that you go with, though.

-You’re also going to have an ATM card and the ability to write checks and make a cash deposit.
+You’re going to have an ATM card and the ability to write checks and make a cash deposit.
 That means you don’t have to go into a bank or credit union and make a request for your money.
 Of course, you may not get these features, so you’ll have to talk to the institution, and you may have to request them.

 If you’re looking at saving some money for a specific goal that’s more than a couple years down the road but not quite a decade out you may want to look at a money market account.
 Larger purchases, like a mortgage, could be great for this type of account because you’re going to get a little more interest built up than if you just put the money into a savings account.